 - Develop a clear bedtime routine.
 This could include bathing, brushing teeth, reading a story together, checking off the day’s to-do list or picking out the next day’s clothes.

-- As part of your kid’s night routine, turn off any electronic devices like phones, tablets and TVs at least an hour or two before bedtime.
+- If your kids are online learning all day, it’s especially important to turn off screen time early.
+As part of your kid’s night routine, turn off any electronic devices like phones, tablets and TVs at least an hour or two before bedtime.

 - Establish a comfortable sleeping environment by keeping the lights low and speaking softly.
 If your child is afraid of the dark, turn on a nightlight or a soothing sound machine.